Assassin's Creed Syndicate: Reception

-Assassin's Creed Syndicate received "generally favorable" reviews for the PlayStation 4 and Xbox One versions, while the PC version of the game received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Assassin's Creed Syndicate received "generally favorable" reviews for the PlayStation 4 and Xbox One versions, while the PC version of the game received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Alexa Corriea from GameSpot praised the fluidity of Syndicate's new combat system, as well as the beauty of the map and the addition of the rope launcher.
 She hailed the game as "a triumphant return to form for the franchise".
 Daniel Krupa from IGN gave the game an 8.2/10, citing the design of the city and the lighthearted plot as high points, while criticising the repetitive combat, yet saying it was better than Unity's combat.
 Brett Makedonski from Destructoid gave the game 7.5/10, praising its characters and assassination missions, but criticised the gameplay.
 He described combat as unsatisfying and carriage-driving as "a pain".
 Christopher Livingston from PC Gamer gave the game 66/100.
 He praised the characters and the main missions but criticised the side missions as being repetitive.

 Sales

 Assassin's Creed Syndicate debuted at number one in the UK according to Chart-Track.
 However, in its first week, it was the second worst-selling game of the franchise in the UK, only outselling Assassin's Creed Rogue.
 According to reports from Ubisoft, these lower sales in the first week were due to the release of Assassin's Creed Unity (2014) having a negative impact on the sales due to its notorious number of bugs and glitches at launch.
 Syndicate's second week sales beat those of Unity's.
-The game was the ninth best-selling retail game in the UK.
-By February 2016, the game has sold over 4.12 million units worldwide.
-As of November 2017, Assassin's Creed Syndicate has sold over 5.5 million copies worldwide.
+The game was the ninth best-selling retail game of 2015 in the UK.
+By February 2016, the game had sold over 4.12 million units.
+As of November 2017, Assassin's Creed Syndicate has sold over 5.5 million units.

 Accolades

 In April 2020, Game Informer ranked the game as the second best game in the Assassin's Creed series to date.
 Assassin's Creed Syndicate appeared on several lists of best video games of 2015, including Games Radar, GameSpot, Complex, Eurogamer, Screen Rant, and Kotaku.
-In October 2020, Game Informer ranked Assassin's Creed Syndicate among the best games of the generation.